 A simple, not-too-spicy pressure cooker beef curry made with fresh ingredients you probably already have on hand.
-See how easy Indian food is easy to make at home.
+See how easy Indian food is easy to make at home in an Insta Pot!

 Today’s recipe is from a great new cookbook, Indian Instant Pot® Cookbook: Traditional Indian Dishes Made Easy and Fast, by Urvashi Pitre.
 Urvashi also shares recipes and how-to-videos on her blog, Two Sleevers.